top of page

 Keeping Your Pets Safe for July 4th

 Did you know that more pets are lost on the Fourth of July than any other day of the year?
+The combination of noisy parades, loud music, neighborhood picnics, and, of course, fireworks, creates a challenging environment for our furry friends.
+While these activities spell out celebration for humans, they can be traumatic and perilous for pets.

+More pets go missing during the Fourth of July weekend than at any other time, underscoring the importance of taking precautions to protect our beloved companions.
 Fireworks are scary, unpredictable and inexplicable to pets, so they are likely to dart and attempt to escape out of the yard or home when they hear those frightening KA-BOOMs.
 It's best to keep your pets inside safely during fireworks.

 Here are some tips to keeping all pets happy and comfortable, and safe from getting lost for the holiday: